CommanderTurtle/seamingly-epic/README.md

 # Seamingly Epic

-A native rust program built for 8192x8192 (or higher) grid seemline removal for Nvidia Pixel DiT.
+A native rust program built for 8192x8192 (or higher) grid seamline removal for Nvidia Pixel DiT.

 ### Before: